Libby Post, Strategist-in-Chief

 In 1991, Post became the founding Chair of the Empire State Pride Agenda, New York’s statewide lesbian and gay political organization.
 Since its inception, the Pride Agenda has become one of the most powerful and influential lobbying and political action committee organizations in the state.
 In June 1993, Post received a public citation from Governor Cuomo for her work on behalf of the lesbian and gay community.

-She is now a regular Monday morning panelist on WAMC/Northeast Public Radio’s The Roundtable where she contributed political commentary from 2004 to 2010.
+She is a regular Monday and Tuesday morning panelist on WAMC/Northeast Public Radio’s The Roundtable.
+She had she contributed political commentary to the station from 2004 to 2010.
 She previously wrote ProudlyOut, her LGBT blog, for Albany Times-Union.
 She has been Political Editor of GayWired.com, one of the leading LGBT news and entertainment sites on the Web.
 She has contributed to Advocate.com, the website of the nation’s lesbian and gay news magazine.
 Her work has appeared on PageOneQ, 365gay.com and she wrote the bi-weekly Lesbian Notions column for Q Syndicate from 2004-2008.

 Libby Post has received numerous honors.
 In May 2015, she was named Rockefeller College’s Distinguished Alumna in Political Science.
 In May 2013, she received the prestigious Harvey Milk Alumni Award from the University at Albany.
 In 2012, she was named Media Person of the Year by the Women’s Press Club of New York State.
 In June 2005, she received Community Service Award from the University at Albany Alumni Association.
 In October 2004, she received the Council Leadership/Lifetime Achievement Award from the Capital District Gay and Lesbian Community Council.
 In addition to this honor, the Council Leadership Award was named in her honor.
 In 2000, she was named one of the 100 Women of Excellence by the Albany-Colonie Chamber of Commerce.
 She completed the Chamber’s 2003 Capital Leadership Program and her business recently received the Chamber’s Small Business Council Community Service Award.
 In addition, she received the 1997 Council Leadership Award from the Capital District Gay and Lesbian Community Council, Inc., the 1995 Jim